baspenny/redis-cache-updater/README.md

-# Cache updater
+# Ebay Data Streaming - Cache updater

-This is a simple script that will update the cache of Google Merchant Center.
+A simple HTTP webserver that updates the cache of mapping Ebay Seller and Google Merchant Center ids.

-## Usage
+## Local development
+You can run the application locally with docker-compose or without docker-compose.
+If you run it without docker-compose you will need to have a redis instance running.

 ### Docker-compose
 Copy the `.env.example` to `.env` and fill in the required variables

 ```text
 REDIS_HOST=<redis_host>
 REDIS_PASSWORD=<redis_password>
 REDIS_PORT=<redis_port>
 ```

 ### Local
-set the environment variables that are stated in the  `.env.ecxmple` file and load them in your terminal.
+Set the environment variables that are stated in the  `.env.example` file and load them in your terminal.
+Also make sure that you have a redis instance running.
 After that you can start the applicaton with:

 ```shell